This article describes the procedure and best practices for using RoundTrip drives to seed your data in the Datto Cloud.

 - They cannot be used to make local snapshots eligible for retention pruning immediately after they are synchronized.

-- The process requires that the snapshots be created in the cloud before the local snapshots can be destroyed.
+- The process requires creating the recovery points in the Cloud before destroying the local snapshots.

 How secure are RoundTrip drives?